openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/03-package-and-run.md

 ```

 > When we're not running in `mvn quarkus:dev` mode, the Swagger UI is not available.
 It can however be enabled by adding the following configuration to your `src/main/resources/application.properties` file:
 >
 >  `quarkus.swagger-ui.always-include=true`

-> The `Class-Path` entry of the `MANIFEST.MF` from the _runner jar_ explicitly lists the jars from the `lib` directory.
+> The `Class-Path` entry of the `MANIFEST.MF` file in the _runner jar_ explicitly lists the jars from the `lib` directory.
 So if you want to deploy your application somewhere, you need to copy the _runner jar_ as well as the _lib_ directory.
-If you want to create an Uber-jar with everything included, you can use `mvn pakage -DuberJar`.
+If you want to create an _Uber-jar_ with everything included, you can use `mvn package -DuberJar`.

 ## Cleanup